How Can I Use Cannabis Safely?

 With the widespread legalization of medical marijuana, the number of patients that rely on the therapeutic powers of cannabis is on the increase.
 For many, safety is a paramount concern.
 Extensive studies have shown that cannabis is well tolerated by most patients.
 There is little to low risk of death due to overdose, a clear advantage over opioids.
 Furthermore, the side effects of cannabis are minimal and there is little risk of dependence.

 Even with all this information, many patients with a medical marijuana card remain inquisitive about how to use cannabis more safely.
-Perhaps, the inquisitiveness is triggered by the overwhelming types of medical marijuana plants, number of strains and dosage forms available in medical marijuana dispensaries.
+Perhaps, the inquisitiveness is triggered by the overwhelming types of medical marijuana plants, the number of strains, and dosage forms available in medical marijuana dispensaries.
 Or it could be due to the fact that people are simply more conscious about their health and well-being.
 Whatever the reason, such inquisitiveness is always a good thing.
 This comprehensive guide provides all you need to know about the safe use of medical marijuana.

 Using your Medical Marijuana Safely